monica238/voteapplication/src/voteapplication/readme.txt

-Classes and Sequence of operations
+Classes and Sequence of operations - modified
 ---------------------------------
 Voter
 - Accept the voter details